Holographic Fermions in Striped Phases: The Striped Solutions

 \section{The Striped Solutions}

 In this section we construct the non-linear solutions corresponding to the spatially modulated black branes.
 We take the couplings in~\eqref{actions} to be given by

 so that the scalar operator dual to $\chi$ has dimension $\Delta=2$.
 As shown in our previous work~\cite{Cremonini:2016rbd,Cremonini:2017usb}, striped order will develop spontaneously below a certain critical temperature, with an intrinsic wavelength $k$ which depends on the details of the theory.
-As a typical example, throughout we are going to focus on the $k/\mu$ = 1 branch, with the corresponding critical temperature being $T_c/\mu = 0.016$.
-We will work in the grand canonical ensemble by fixing the chemical potential and setting it to $\mu=1$.
+As a typical example, throughout we are going to focus on the $k/\mu$ = 1 branch, with the corresponding critical temperature being $T_c/\mu = 0.016$.\,\footnote{We point out that this branch may not be thermodynamically preferred, but this does not affect our discussion on the fermionic spectral function.} We will work in the grand canonical ensemble by fixing the chemical potential and typically setting it to $\mu=1$.

 We focus on the uni-directional striped solutions and employ the DeTurck trick~\cite{Headrick:2009pv} to solve the resulting system.
 To implement the DeTurck method, one needs to choose a reference metric, for which we use the AdS Reissner-Nordstr\"{o}m (AdS-RN) black brane